 - falling on or receiving a blow to the arm

-- long-term constricting of the wrist (for example, by wearing a tight bracelet or watch strap)
+- long-term constriction of the wrist (for example, by wearing a tight bracelet or watch)

 Symptoms of an Injury to the Radial Nerve

-Injury to the radial nerve usually causes symptoms in the back of the hand, near the thumb, and in the pointer and middle fingers.
+Injury to the radial nerve usually causes symptoms in the back of the hand, near the thumb, and in the index and middle fingers.
 Symptoms may include:

 - sharp or burning pain